enzo-project/enzo-e/design.rst

 implementing the distributed computational data containers.
-The ``Mesh`` component includes classes for representing and operating on an adaptive mesh hierarchy, implemented as a fully-distributed forest-of-octrees.
+The ``Mesh`` component includes classes for representing and operating on an adaptive mesh hierarchy, implemented as a fully-distributed array-of-octrees.
 Octree nodes are associated with Blocks, which are containers for the ``Field`` and other data, and implemented as a Charm++ *chare array*.